AlexanderMac/n-params-processor/readme.md

   - `def` - space separated string of default fields.

 ### parsePagination(params)
 Parses, converts and validates pagination parameters.
-By default `page` set to 0, `count` to 10.
+By default pagination object is null.

 - `params` is an object with the following fields:
   - `source`: source object, if not defined `instance.source` is used.